TrishaSrikanth-459/DeployStega/routing/identifier_schemas.md

     via standard web URLs

   The receiver is **not** assumed to have write or administrative privileges.
+  That they may possess such privileges does not, however, invalidate the experiment.

 Sender and receiver interactions need not use identical API endpoints or HTTP methods.
 Routing semantics depend on shared artifact identifiers, not on the specific API endpoints, permissions, or HTTP verbs used to access them.

+API- or web-based actions are treated equivalently so long as they preserve the artifact’s identifier as defined in this routing namespace.

+**All sender actions explicitly enumerated in the Addressability (Sender) sections are assumed to be identifier-preserving by construction.**
+These actions may modify artifact content or existence (e.g., creating, editing, or deleting comments; editing issue or pull request text; creating commits via the web interface) but do not alter any identifier-defining fields specified in this routing namespace.

 ---